 Buuuut Desperate Measures also includes 3 standalone missions1 where you start with no mechs / equipment / pilots and are instead given a pile of RP to buy whatever you want from unlimited stock at the store.
 This means that for the first time — at least in official singleplayer content — you now care deeply about how cost-efficient weapons are.

-A Clan ER PPC — a 13.5 ton weapon which has 1.11 DPS/ton (but very strong punch / penetration) — costs 21,450.
-So you can see how the Clan LB-X’s much lower cost could be quite appealing for these standalone missions that emphasize cost-efficiency.
+A Clan ER PPC — a 13.5 ton weapon which has 0.111 DPS/ton (but very strong punch / penetration) — costs 21,450.
+So comparing that to the Light LB-X costs above, you can see how the Clan LB-X’s very low relative cost could be quite appealing for these standalone missions that emphasize cost-efficiency.

 I tried this approach, going so far as to have LB-X be my primary source of long range damage.